From kindergarten through twelfth grade, I attended public school, partly because the cost of private school was too high for my family to justify.

 You may be able to receive a discount by working at the school.
 The National Association of Independent Schools (NAIS), a membership organization of more than 1,500 schools nationwide, highly recommends tuition remission for staff.

-As the NAIS states on its website, tuition remission is a way for schools to attract teachers to their institutions by offering tax-free benefits, including the chance to receive free or reduced tuition for their children.
+Tuition remission is a way for schools to attract teachers to their institutions by offering tax-free benefits, including the chance to receive free or reduced tuition for their children.
 This reduction can be need-based, but does not have to be.

 Additionally, many private schools offer a discounted rate if you send two or more children there.
 This markdown can make all the difference when making the final decision as to whether a private school education is worth the added costs to your budget.